The new interactions we need to heal nature, produce abundance and pull carbon from the

 the capacity to provide for themselves a self help corporation . . .

 We do not have to imagine all the different ways that people could organize

-themselves to provide for themselves while healing nature, ending poverty and
+themselves to provide for themselves while healing nature, producing abundance and

-abating climate change through carbon cycling.
+pulling carbon from the atmosphere.
 We just need to get the ball rolling

 and people will figure things out as they go.